SanyaNanda/Quantum-Computing/README.md

 <div align = "center">

 # Quantum Computing
 This Repository covers the basics of quantum computing with notes, reference sheets, code using IBM's qiskit framework and a list of learning resources.
-All the concepts are explained on DSC TIET's YouTube channel.
+Concepts are also explained on the attached YouTube Playlist.

 </div>